JPSieg/R2easyR/README.md

 ![Example](https://user-images.githubusercontent.com/63312483/104652988-e9527100-5687-11eb-801b-328476a69c2d.png)

-# 6. Programatic customizations in R2easyR
+# 6. Programmatic customization in R2easyR

 ### The default layout provided by R2R may not be perfect, where stems are clashing and falling in on themselves.
-For large structures, this can look like a pile of spagetti.
+For large structures, this can look like a pile of spaghetti.
 R2R has place explicit commands that allow you to customize a layout, but these can be tricky to learn and implement.
 Likewise, you may want to have different regions of the RNA have different nucleotide colors for a number of reasons.
 The most common reason is because you are trying to draw the interaction of two different RNA, or parts of an RNA that are very far apart.
-The easy way to handle this is to add some filler sequence, for example a string of Us, then have R2R color them white so that they disapear.
-Another common reason is because no data is availible for a certain region, and you want it to be grey.
+The easy way to handle this is to add some filler sequence, for example a string of Us, then have R2R color them white so that they disappear.
+Another common reason is because no data is available for a certain region, and you want it to be grey.
 This section will introduce a functions that edit the R2R stockholm files to optimize the stem layouts and color large swaths of nucleotides.

-## 6.1 Optomized stem layouts in R2easyR
+## 6.1 Optimized stem layouts in R2easyR

-### A commen customization to figures produced by R2R is using place explicit commands to flip adjacent helices across the line of the backbone in order to keep helices that are close together from clashing in 2D space.
+### A common customization to figures produced by R2R is using place explicit commands to flip adjacent helices across the line of the backbone in order to keep helices that are close together from clashing in 2D space.
 R2easyR contains a built in stem editor called "r2easyR.stem_editor" that will write the place explicit commands for you, resulting in a more optimum layout for most RNA that are less than 200 nucleotides long.
 As an example, see this depiction of part of the E. coli 16S-rRNA:

 ![Stem_editor_effects](https://user-images.githubusercontent.com/63312483/111514682-576af100-8728-11eb-9455-a8c00e1264f7.png)

-### The "r2easyR.stem_editor" edits the stockholm file directly, meaning that you should apply the stem editor after you have written R2R imputs.
+### The "r2easyR.stem_editor" edits the stockholm file directly, meaning that you should apply the stem editor after you have written R2R inputs.
 For, example:

 ```{r}
 >list.files()